A4ron5/a4ron5/README.md

 ### Hi there 👋
   Hi.
 My name is Safin Maksim.
   I'm currently working on zaycev.net
-  If you want to conctact with me just visit https://safin.pro
+  If you want to contact with me just visit https://safin.pro
 <!--
 **A4ron5/a4ron5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.